privapps/mqtt-chat/README.md

 On the client side, I did minimum changes which is similar as my [go group chat](https://github.com/privapps/gchat/).
 It uses plain javascript without any framework.

+### Note
+Due to MQTT's design catering to high-latency and unreliable networks, if your chat agent becomes disconnected, your mobile screen turns off for example, upon reconnection, the server seamlessly **replays** any missed messages.
+This feature proves invaluable, ensuring uninterrupted communication flow.
+By the way, you can try this with public mqtt emqx broker.

 ### Demo
 A live demo is at https://privapps.github.io/mqtt-chat/